trueos/pcbsd/src-qt5/docs/controlpanel.rst

 PC-BSD Keyboard Settings
 ========================

-Beginning with version 10.1.1, PC-BSD® includes a graphical utility for managing the keyboard's layout settings.
+The PC-BSD® control panel includes a graphical utility for managing the keyboard's layout settings.
 To start the application, double-click its icon in Control Panel or type :command:`pc-syskeyboard` at the command line.
 A screenshot of this utility is seen in Figure 8.13a.

 **Figure 8.13a: Configuring Keyboard Settings**